 THR has identified a problem with a vendor (Siemens) extract that diverts some patient discharges to home as opposed to rehab.
 THR will communicate this issue and the plan to address this issue in writing to the THCIC Executive Director.

 PROVIDER: UT Southwestern University Hospital-Zale Lipshy

-E-617 The procedure dates on these accounts are correct, unable to resolve errors
+Procedure dates are correct, unable to resolve errors